NextFaze/dev-fun/com.nextfaze.devfun.inject/-constructable/-init-.md

 In general this should not be used (you should be using your own dependency injection framework).
 However for quick-n-dirty uses this can make life a bit easier (e.g. function transformers which are debug only anyway).

+Note: `inner` classes will work as long as the outer class can be resolved/injected..

 **See Also**